wazum/sluggi/README.md

 :fire: **Use sluggi < 2.0 for TYPO3 9 and sluggi >= 2.0 for TYPO3 10**

+## Important changes

+- with `2.1.0` the format for the `pages_fields` configuration option has changed to a JSON array string; see [TCA reference](https://docs.typo3.org/m/typo3/reference-tca/master/en-us/ColumnsConfig/Type/Slug/Properties/GeneratorOptions.html) for details

 ## What does it do?

 The latest version of the extension …